Request Data¶

 Esmerald is prepared to handle those with ease and that is thanks to Pydantic.

-There are two ways of doing this, using the data or using the payload.
+There are two default ways of doing this, using the data and using the payload but there are also custom ways of creating the payload.

 Warning